avpizarro/avpizarro.github.io/README.md

 # Horiseon
 01-Homework Bootcamp

-Changed the title to Horiseon in <head>.
+Changed the title to Horiseon.

 Added semantic HTML elements and comments to describe each section.